dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

   end

   -- call foo('hello') in protected mode
-  status,returnvalue = pcall(foo, 'hello')
+  -- this is done using the Lua library function pcall() status,returnvalue = pcall(foo, 'hello')

   -- since this call should succeed, status will be true